aleksey-bykov/printies/readme.md

 # Printies
+## Disclaimer

+What is public is public.
+There are some pieces of Python, JavaScript and other stuff, so proceed with caution.

+## About my goals

 The goal of this project is to help parents keep their children busy with assignments that can be printed.